bjayanta/userauth/readme.md

 or,
 > python manage.py runserver \<ip-address>:\<port-number>

-Do not forgot to update "ALLOWED_HOSTS" from project settings,
+Do not forgot to update "ALLOWED_HOSTS" from project settings.

 ### Step 6:
 Make migrations & migrate to database